thejsway/thejsway/manuscript/chapter17.md

 * When a text field becomes the input target, this field has the **focus**.
 The `focus` and `blur` events are triggered when the field gets or loses the focus, respectively.
 The `focus()` and `blur()` methods can update the focus target programmatically.

-* Chexboxes, radio buttons, and dropdown lists generate `change` events whenever a user modifies their choice.
+* Checkboxes, radio buttons, and dropdown lists generate `change` events whenever a user modifies their choice.

 * The DOM element that corresponds to the form has an `elements` property that lets you access its input fields programmatically.